What Is 15 Of 45.00

 Conclusion: Mastering Percentages and Proportions

 This article demonstrated how to determine "what is 15 of 45.00," clarifying that 15 represents approximately 33.33% of 45.00.
 We explored various methods – using fractions, proportions, and the percentage formula – highlighting their versatility in solving similar problems.
 Mastering these concepts extends far beyond simple arithmetic exercises; it's a fundamental skill applicable across numerous academic disciplines and everyday life scenarios.
-By understanding the principles behind fractions, percentages, and proportions, you build a robust foundation for tackling more complex mathematical challenges and confidently interpreting quantitative information in various contexts.
+By understanding the principles behind fractions, percentages, and proportions, you build a solid foundation for tackling more complex mathematical challenges and confidently interpreting quantitative information in various contexts.
 Remember to always consider the context and accuracy needed when dealing with recurring decimals and choose the method that best suits the situation and your level of comfort.